The shortest Mardi you can walk.

 - Net change

-Arrive Forest Camp by mid to late afternoon.
-Early dinner, early night, because Day 2 is the big altitude day and the whole 4-day profile depends on you starting it rested.
+We reach Rest Camp at roughly 2,700 metres by mid afternoon.
+Early dinner, early night, because Day 2 is the big altitude day and the whole 4-day profile depends on starting it rested.

 - Day 2